dtokazaki/NavSense/README.md

 personal computer.
 There are plenty of online resources explaining how to download and install this OS on a Raspberry Pi.
 Finish the installation on the Raspberry Pi before continuing with the following steps (including the restart).
-Follow these steps (Listing B.1) in a terminal window to complete the installation of software for NavSense:
+Follow these steps in a terminal window to complete the installation of software for NavSense:

 ``` {.bash language="bash" caption="Getting Started with NavSense Installation"}